 Raritan Valley Community College offers different types of learning options available for students:

-• A limited number of Remote Synchronous SYNC courses featuring remote classroom instruction, where students interact with professors and classmates virtually on a specific day and time
+- Remote Synchronous courses featuring remote (online) classroom instruction, where students interact with professors and classmates virtually on a specific day and time

 Transfer Programs (A.A., A.S., A.F.A.)